 The work requires a high level of Concentration and Sensory Attention while supervising, observing, interacting and monitoring the clients to ensure their safety, health and wellbeing.
 Interruptions and distractions are frequent while carrying out the various tasks associated with the job.
-They are required to perform various tasks concurrently such as preparing meals while supervising the client, housekeeping and listening to the client, the care of clients such as changing water bottles on oxygen tanks, changing dressings, personal care and transferring clients, driving a vehicle while listening to the client, etc. The duration of uninterrupted time is up to and including one (1) hour, most working hours.
+They are required to perform various tasks concurrently such as preparing meals while supervising the client, housekeeping and listening to the client, personal care and transferring clients, driving a vehicle while listening to the client, etc. The duration of uninterrupted time is up to and including one (1) hour, most working hours.